-Government authority and/or in making decisions for the Government in order for an activity to be considered inherently Such an activity involves, among other things, Governmental. binding the United States to take or not take some action or significantly affecting the life, liberty, or property of private persons.
-According to the revised Circular, the use of discretion is considered "inherently Governmental" if it commits a course of action when two or more the Government to alternative courses of action exist and decision making is not already limited or guided by existing policies, procedures, directions, orders, and other guidance that (1) identify specified ranges of acceptable decisions or conduct and (2) subject the discretionary authority to final approval or regular oversight by agency officials.
+revised Circular provides that agencies must determine that there be an exercise of "substantial discretion" in applying Government authority and/or in making decisions for the Government in order for an activity to be considered inherently Governmental.
+Such an activity involves, among other things, binding the United States to take or not take some action or significantly affecting the life, liberty, or property of private persons.
+According to the revised Circular, the use of discretion is considered "inherently Governmental" if it commits the Government to a course of action when two or more alternative courses of action exist and decision making is not already limited or guided by existing policies, procedures, directions, orders, and other guidance that (1) identify specified ranges of acceptable decisions or conduct and (2) subject the discretionary authority to final approval or regular oversight by agency officials.
 The revised Circular also sets forth factors, such as the existence of statutory restrictions and the degree to which official discretion is or would be limited, that an agency must consider in order to avoid transferring inherently Governmental authority to a contractor.